Last Updated on March 16, 2022 by Grow with Bovees

 If you don’t have access to lawn aerators, you can consider asking your neighbors, buying new aeration equipment, or renting equipment.

-The cost of buying new aeration equipment has skyrocketed in the past few years, but this investment has many benefits to it including the fact that you won’t have to bother with renting equipment ever.
+The cost of buying new aeration equipment has skyrocketed in the past few years, but this investment has many benefits to it including the fact that you won’t have to bother with hiring equipment ever.

 When Should I Rent a Lawn Aerator?